 I have no need for these things other than I needed to check a “wanted to do” off my list.
 I’ve always wanted to rework a set of these.
 This particular folding screen seemed to be the perfect candidate.
 Now, I can totally appreciate the Asian influence and they would look cool in the right Boho or flea market style setting.
 However, I could also see them in a totally reworked state.

 First, I used my sander to lightly buff the surface to give it a bit of tooth and take care of some wear issues.
-After that, I began with my Stubby Brush and a few coats of Spanish Moss to the frames, while the inset panels and back got Dried Sage.
+After that, I began with my Stubby Brush and a few coats of soft green to the frames, while the inset panels and back got a lighter shade of that green.

 Once the paint had cured, it was time for me to make use of these beautiful napkins.
 I’ve long been a fan of decoupage and use it often my makeovers.
 You can see a few past ones HERE.